-☑ RT-BE58U Wireless Router ☑ Network cable (RJ-45) ☑ Power adapter ☑ Quick Start Guide
+☑ Network cable (RJ-45) ☑ Quick Start Guide

-- If any of the items are damaged or missing, contact ASUS for technical inquiries and support.
+- If any of the items is damaged or missing, contact ASUS for technical inquiries and support.
 Refer to Service and Support at the back of this user manual. - Keep the original packaging material in case you would need future warranty services such as repair or replacement.